jkschneider/spring-metrics-docs/src/components/Reference/Dimensions/dimensions.md

 ```

 This variant provides enough context so that if just the name is selected the value can be reasoned about and
 is at least potentially meaningful.
-For example if we select `threadpool.size` we can see the total number of
+For example if we select `threadpool_size` we can see the total number of
 threads in all pools.
 Then we can group by or select an `id` to drill down further or perform comparative
 analysis on the contribution of each functional area to the number of threads consumed by the instrumented app.